This is the multi-page printable view of this section. Click here to print.

 Create Disk Backup

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

-4. Create Disk Backup Click the button.
-Create Disk Backup The popup window opens.
+4. Click the Create Disk Backup button.
+The Create Disk Backup popup window opens.

 • Backup Location: Select the location where the backup will be created.

-• Daily: Daily 23:59:00
+• Daily: every day 23:59:00

 • Weekly: Every Sunday 23:59:00

-• Monthly: 1st of each month 23:59:00
+• Monthly: 1st day of each month 23:59:00

 Caution